AnotherDolphin/VidsPlusAds/README.md

 fluid | boolean | auto adjust player size onPlay | function | callback when palyer starts/resumes
-onLoadedMetaData | function | callback when video metadata is loaded
+onLoadedMetaData | function | callback when video metadata is loaded overlayChild | React.Node | element to be displayed on top of video